cyril2007/docker-roonserver/README.md

   Steef

 ## Version history
+  * 2025-04-22: Stop using docker network downloads, please directly copy files to the same directory as Dockerfile to create an image.

   * 2023-11-03: update base image to 'debian:12-slim', dependency to libicu72
   * 2022-04-12: update base image to 'debian:11-slim'